Ruddickmg/Geo/README.md

 All of these environment variables can be stringed together, for example:

-Docker RUN -d -v shapefile/diretory/path:/var/www -e SHAPES=city,county,state,division,district -e IMPORT=yes -e DATABASE=dbname,dbname2 -e HOST=0.0.0.0 -e PORT=3306 -e PASSWORD=password -e USER=user --link database:geo repo/name:tag
+Docker RUN -d -v shapefile/diretory/path:/var/www -e SHAPES=city,county,state,division,district -e IMPORT=yes -e DATABASE=dbname,dbname2 -e HOST=0.0.0.0 -e PORT=3306 -e PASSWORD=password -e HUSER=user --link database:geo repo/name:tag

 would set all connection variables and download and import all shapefiles, however, the easiest way and its intended use is simply to link to the database container(s), in which case only the 'SHAPES' and 'IMPORT' varables need be specified respectively...